 Health and basic life insurance

 Health insurance benefits for all eligible employees are the same for everyone, whether faculty, MCCC unit professional, non-unit professional, or AFSCME employee, Units 1 or 2.
 Health insurance effective dates always occur on the first of a month and a minimum of 60 days after hire.
 Someone hired on the first of January would have an insurance effective date of the first of March.
 Someone hired anytime in January other than January 1st would have an insurance effective date of April 1st.
 Click the link below to view the current State Employees’ Benefit Decision Guide offering an overview and comparison of what plans are available to Greenfield Community College Employees and the rates that apply.

 Health Care Spending Account (HCSA)

-A Health Care Spending Account allows an employee to set aside a predetermined amount of dollars on a pre-tax basis to pay for qualified health care expenses, such as, but not limited to: deductibles, prescription drug co-pays, hospital co-pays, orthodontia or dental expenses not covered by your dental plan, over the counter drugs such as pain relievers, cough medicine or nasal sinus sprays, provided you have a statement from your physician that you have a medical condition that requires such over the counter medication and a doctor’s prescription for the medication, and many more expenses.
-Any employee eligible for health benefits is also eligible for this program.
-You can set aside as little as $250 or as much as $2,500 annually.
+A Health Care Spending Account allows an employee to set aside a predetermined amount of dollars on a pre-tax basis to pay for qualified health care expenses, such as, but not limited to: deductibles, prescription drug co-pays, hospital co-pays, orthodontia or dental expenses not covered by your dental plan and many other medical-related expenses not covered by health insurance.
+The Health Care Spending Account can be used to cover some over the counter drugs such as pain relievers, cough medicine or nasal sinus sprays, provided you have a statement from your physician that you have a medical condition that requires such over the counter medication and a doctor’s prescription for the medication.
+Any employee eligible for health benefits is also eligible for this program although you do not have to be enrolled in a state health plan to participate in the Health Care Spending Account.
+You can set aside as little as $250 or as much as $2,600 annually.
 The rules for effective dates for this benefit and the Dependent Care Assistance Program below are the same as for health insurance.